WatchGuard Email Protection Integration with Microsoft 365

 Screenshot of the Microsoft 365 Connection filter policy (default) dialog box

-1. In the Always Allow Messages From the Following IP Addresses or Address Range: text box, type the WatchGuard Email Protection Servers IP Address Range.
+1. In the Always Allow Messages From the Following IP Addresses or Address Range: text box, type the IP addresses from the WatchGuard Email Protection Servers IP Address Range section.

-2. If the customer is in Canada, you must also include the WatchGuard Email Protection Servers IP Address Range in Canada.
+2. If the customer is in Canada, you must also include the IP addresses from the WatchGuard Email Protection Servers IP Address Range in Canada section.

 3. Click Save.